kevinreiss/zengrids-demo/README.md

 ## To Use:

 1. Clone into a web-accessible directory.
+2. The index.html file is located in the "public" directory
-2. If you want to get the latest dependencies in bower_components run "bower update"
+3. If you want to get the latest dependencies in bower_components run "bower update"